 - Second—and through that discussion process—to help citizens more fully consider and confidently make their own, individual choices about the long-term direction of our public policies.

 Public Discussions are conducted by IF Fellows, by a few of our associated faculty, and more frequently by selected and trained contract (or “guest”) facilitators.
-Beginning in 2008, we recruited and trained guest facilitators first in south-central Wisconsin, and we currently we have nine guest facilitators working on Public Discussions there (see Wisconsin Public Discussions for more information).
-And, beginning in 2012, we recruited and trained another group of guest facilitators to conduct public discussions in other–and generally more urban–areas, mostly on the east coast (see the Urban Initiative Discussions page for more information).
-More recently, we have also begun conducting some of our Public Discussions online (see the Online Public Discussions page for more information).
+Beginning in 2008, we recruited and trained guest facilitators first in south-central Wisconsin, and we currently we have five guest facilitators working on Public Discussions there (see Wisconsin Public Discussions for more information).
+And, beginning in 2012, we recruited and trained another group of guest facilitators to conduct public discussions in other–and generally more urban–areas, mostly on the east coast.